HendrikPetertje/neovim-starter/README.md

 For the sake of simplicity there is only 1 clipboard in this configuration.
 If you copy something you can simply paste it into vim with `p`, you can copy things by `d`eleting them or copying (yanking) selections using `y`.
-Check out line 6 in `vimrc.standards` if you wish to take of the "training wheels".
+Check out line 6 in `vimrc.standards` if you wish to take the "training wheels" off.

 Note.
 In this document I describe the use of short-cuts..
 Like `,cu`. these commands